Dylan097/Project-1/README.md

 - Inspiration for the Contest section came from the Love Running walkthrough project from Code Institute

+- [This webpage](https://www.delftstack.com/howto/html/html-transparent-hex-code/#:~:text=In%20CSS%2C%20select%20the%20div,hexadecimal%20value%2080%20is%20128.) was used to figure out how to set transparency using hex code.

+- Background colours were found using [this color tool](https://material.io/resources/color/#!/?view.left=1&view.right=0&primary.color=f1000c&secondary.color=BA68C8)

+- Paintballing locations in Hertfordshire were found using [go ballistic](https://go-ballistic.co.uk/en/index)

+- The fonts used in this website were found with [google fonts](https://fonts.google.com/)

 ### media

 - The photo used in the main page is from [this webpage](https://as1.ftcdn.net/v2/jpg/02/23/35/22/1000_F_223352240_YxbaMMwLbFTOFTds14Zrz0Aalk0epBBD.jpg)